oracle/tribuo/docs/Architecture.md

   package which provides infrastructure for working with columnar data.
 - Math provides Tribuo's linear algebra library, along with kernels and gradient optimizers.
-- Json provides a json data loader and a tool to strip provenance from trained models.
+- JSON provides a JSON data loader and a tool to strip provenance from trained models.

 Tribuo has separate modules for each prediction task:
 - Classification contains an `Output` implementation called `Label`, which represents a multi-class classification.
 A `Label` is a tuple of a String name, and a double precision score value.
-For each of the more general `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation`, the Classification package includes a classification specific implementation, namely `LabelFactory`, `LabelInfo`, `LabelEvaluator` and`LabelEvaluation `, respectively.
+For each of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation`, the Classification package includes a classification-specific implementation, namely `LabelFactory`, `LabelInfo`, `LabelEvaluator` and`LabelEvaluation`, respectively.
 - Regression contains an `Output` implementation called `Regressor`, which represents multidimensional regression.
 Each `Regressor` is a tuple of dimension names, double precision dimension values, and double precision